pytorch/pytorch.github.io/_posts/2022-11-14-effective-multi-objective-nueral-architecture.md

 - Using the Ax Scheduler, we were able to run the optimization automatically in a fully asynchronous fashion - this can be done locally (as done in the tutorial) or by deploying trials remotely to a cluster (simply by changing the TorchX scheduler configuration).

-- The state-of-the-art multi-objective Bayesian optimization algorithms available in Ax allowed us to efficiently explore the trade-offs between validation accuracy and model size.
+- The state-of-the-art multi-objective Bayesian optimization algorithms available in Ax allowed us to efficiently explore the tradeoffs between validation accuracy and model size.

 ## Advanced Functionality